casper-network/docs/source/docs/casper/dapp-dev-guide/on-chain-contracts.md

 ## Monitoring the Event Stream for Deploys

-Before sending your deploy to the network, you can start monitoring a node's event stream for DeployAccepted events.
+If you want to follow the [lifecycle](../design/execution-semantics.md/#execution-semantics-phases) of the deploy, you can start monitoring a node's event stream.
 This section will focus only on DeployAccepted events, but there are other event types described [here](monitoring-events.md).
 You need the following information to proceed:

 - The IP address of a [peer](/workflow/setup/#acquire-node-address-from-network-peers) on the network
 - The port specified as the `event_stream_server.address` in the node's *config.toml*, which is by default 9999 on Mainnet and Testnet